focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Open files by drag/drop (add them to standalone files if needed)
 + Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
 + Measure how much time it takes to copy 8 mb of data
 + Test memcpy with overlapping ranges with debug/release/compile time